loafofpiecrust/loafofpiecrust.com/content/stories/001_trendell1.md

 We flew out of the throng of vehicles and into a less trafficked area, pulling over and parking on a bridge.
 Yeah, I know, a bridge with parking.
 What a strange place.
 We stepped out of his bright yellow ol' cab, onto the new and old cobblestone sidewalk.

 > “Oh!
-Are you familiar with the word 'carrot cake'?” -inquired he, with that something-accent.
+Are you familiar with the word 'carrot cake'?” --inquired he, with that something-accent.

 > “Well, yeah”